List of 101 Dalmatian Street characters: Doug

 Doug (voiced by Rhashan Stone) is Delilah's husband and Dolly, Dylan and the pups’ father.
 He hails from America and works as a firefighter dog for the London Fire Brigade.
 He loves his puppies with all his heart, and has a very laid-back, light-hearted personality.

 Delilah

 Delilah (voiced by Ella Kenion) is Doug's wife and Dylan, Dolly and the pups' mother.
 She works as a nursing dog at the NHS (National Health Service).
 She is a direct descendant of Pongo and Perdita by a few generations.

 Other siblings

 The other puppies in the family are recurring background characters.
-They do not and sometimes appear as often, and do not receive as much screen time as the main characters.
+They do not appear as often, and do not receive as much screen time as the main characters.
 The names of the other 81 siblings were all revealed in "In the House", the full version of a song from the official soundtrack of the series, which recalls all members of the Dalmatian family.
 Most of them look similar to each other, with the main difference being the colors of their collars.
 Their names are as follows: